kollehond/reactos/Translate_README.txt

 	The original author is not liable for any damages resulting from this software/code, or any part thereof.

 About
-	The traslate.bat file is still in beta, so it does not support all files that need translations yet.
+	The translate.bat file is still in beta, so it does not support all files that need translations yet.
 	It is also important to note, that the default target is Afrikaans (af-ZA), so when modifying it for other translations, at least one function relies on the translation being the first specified in the resource .rc files.

+Updates
+	27/03/2019:
+	The program is more complex now, in order to handle non-standard named .rc files most (if not all) translation files in the source code that end with .rc are now processed (no support for .h yet) - this still depends on the hard-coded list

 Requirements:
 	AWK or GAWK installed, and awk.exe should be in a folder specified by your path (command line)

-Files Needed:
+Files Needed to run:
 	langadd.awk
 		This awk program relates to the translation specification in a program's .rc file It looks for the first line that includes "#ifdef LANGUAGE".
 If that line's full value is not "#ifdef LANGUAGE_AF_ZA", it will put the three needed lines in to specify the location of the language file.
 		usage: awk -f langadd.awk rsrc.rc

+	langadd_short.awk
+		TODO: document this file

+	translate.config
+		This has 4 lines that are used to create the specific translation (this is to make other translations than afrikaans possible)
+		line1: The replacement header for en-US.rc style files
+		line2: "file: " and the name that will replace "en-US.rc"
+		line3: The replacement line for defining the language for the specific module
+		line4: "shortfile: " and the translation language replacement for "En.rc"

 	removeDuplMissing.awk
 		This is a simple program to just remove duplicate records from the missing.txt output file at the end
 		usage: awk -f removeDuplMissing.awk missing.txt